/

 BBC golf commentator Ken Brown had given me some sound words of advice the previous evening, my very own piece of Ken on the Course gold.
 “It’s really a second shot golf course so if you miss a green, make sure you miss in the right place, because there’s some places you can’t get up and down from out there.
 Enjoy it… good luck.”

-“Don’t arrive at the course early” someone had said the day before.
+“Don’t arrive at the course early,” someone had told me.
 “They won’t let you in until the time on your invitation.”
 So, we sat and we waited.
 The taxi driver and I, watching the clock in the front of his cab tick over in a supermarket car park just off Washington Road in Augusta, after making the short journey from the golf shop.
 9:30… 9:31… 9:32… small talk had long since subsided.
 “I’ve never driven down Magnolia Lane before” he said.
 “In all my years working in Augusta, never been there.”

 The 1st tee at Augusta

 As we drove down Magnolia Lane towards Founders Circle, I tried to take in as much as I could.
-Few things in life so hyped actually live up to their billing but this was, actually, magical.
+Very few things in life that are hyped up ahead of time, actually live up to their billing but this was, actually, magical.
 It would become a theme for the day.
 “Mr Gavin, feel free to change in the Champions Locker Room upstairs.
 Breakfast will be served through there, and your caddy will meet you on the range with your clubs when you’re ready to head out.”

 The view back towards the 11th from the 12th green at Augusta

 My hands were shaking but that was just the tip of the iceberg of what was going on beneath the surface.
 “Relax” I told myself.
 The advice was futile.
 I’d already reached a level of nervousness far greater than I knew how to control.
 This was it.
 Hands shaking a little more, I stood over the ball and somehow managed to draw the club back.
 Before I could breathe out, I was holding my finish pose having, I was sure of it, connected with the golf ball.
-I watched as the little white dot in the perfect springtime Georgia blue sky sailed towards the bunker on the right I had aimed away from.
+I watched as the little white dot in the perfect springtime Georgia blue sky sailed towards the bunker I had aimed away from on the right.
 Towards the bunker…towards the bunker… and over it!

 Ok, keep going.
 After a wayward drive on the par-5 2nd, I made it into the left greenside bunker for three and took aim at the flag from the sand.
 “Stop,” said my caddie.
 “Aim 15 yards left of where you’re aiming and you won’t be far off.”
 “But the hole’s over there?!”
 I thought.
 Turning my body away from the pin, I aimed 15 yards left my original target.
 My club slid underneath the sand with a little thud, and the ball landed a couple of yards onto the putting surface before beginning to roll down the contours.
 And roll… and roll… and roll.
 It was now on almost the exact path of Louis Oosthuizen’s albatross in 2012.
 It’s going in!
 It stopped a matter of inches short of the hole.
 My caddie and playing partners applauded.
 For the first of umpteen occasions that day, I was grateful beyond words to the man in the white boiler suit and his intricate knowledge of the course, and at the same time completely taken aback by how much I was at mercy to the slopes of Augusta National.
 Today, golf was going to be a team game. +1 thru two.
 Keep going.